sssgordon/chungking-express/README.md

 - ✨ Easy styling with VW
 - 🔧 SEO component
 - 🧰 Contentful Richtext component
-- 🚀 No redux we use context for state managemennt
+- 🚀 No redux we use context for state management
 - 💯 Google performance of 100 out of the box
 - 📸 gatsby-image